Diffusion-Shock PDEs for Deep Learning on Position-Orientation Space: Preliminaries

 The identity element is $e \coloneqq (0, I)$, and the inverse is $(\vec{x}, R)^{-1} \coloneqq (-R^{-1} \vec{x}, R^{-1})$ for $(\vec{x}, R) \in \SE(2)$.
 We write $R_\theta \in \SO(2)$ for a counter-clockwise rotation by $\theta \in \R / 2\pi \Z$. \end{definition} The action $L$ of $\SE(2)$ on $\M$ is given by:

 with $(\vec{x}, R_\theta) \in \SE(2)$ and $(\vec{y}, \phi) \in \M$.
 By choosing reference element $p_0 \coloneqq (\vec{0}, 0) \in \M$, we see that \cite{smets2021tvflow}

-so that $\M$ is the \emph{principal homogeneous space} of $\SE(2)$.\footnote{Since $\M$ is diffeomorphic to $\SE(2)$, it is common to identify them.
+with stabiliser $\Stab_{\SE(2)}(p_0) \coloneqq \{g \in \SE(2) \mid L_g p_0 = p_0\}$, so that $\M$ is the \emph{principal homogeneous space} of $\SE(2)$.\footnote{Since $\M$ is diffeomorphic to $\SE(2)$, it is common to identify them.
 We will however distinguish between position-orientation space $\M$ and the roto-translation group $\SE(2)$ acting thereon.} As a consequence, $\M$ inherits many nice Lie group properties.
-In particular, it ensures the existence of a global frame of $\SE(2)$ \emph{invariant vector fields}, which are vector fields $\A \in \sections(T\M)$ such that
+In particular, it ensures the existence of a global frame of $\SE(2)$ \emph{invariant vector fields}, i.e. vector fields $\A \in \sections(T\M)$ such that

 where $\sections(T\M)$ are the smooth sections of the tangent bundle $T\M$, and $(L_\cdot)_*$ denotes the pushforward of the action $L_\cdot$.
 We denote the set of invariant vector fields by

 Invariant vector fields are equivariant operators (see App.~\ref{sec:equivariance} for details on equivariance):